 I was walking along the meadow on the trail, when I came to the road.
 At

 first I thought somebody was coming with his lantern, but then it flared

 up so bright that it made me stop and take notice.

-I kind of sneaked towards it because I thought that it may be somebody`s coming.(3) Then that light dimmed out to a small spark.
-It just disappeared.
+I kind of sneaked towards it because I thought that it may be somebody's coming.(3) The light dimmed out to a small spark and just disappeared.